Stocks edge lower as 2025 winds down while gold and silver rise

-NEW YORK (AP) — Stocks edged lower in afternoon trading on Wall Street Tuesday as 2025 nudges closer to the finish line.
+NEW YORK (AP) — Stocks fell slightly on Wall Street Tuesday as trading for 2025 nudges closer to the finish line.

+With just one trading day left before the year ends, most big investors have closed out their positions and volume has been thin.
+Every major index is headed for a double-digit gain for the year.

 The biggest weights on the market remained technology companies, especially those focused on advancements for artificial intelligence.